-One key aspect of the reform is putting doctors directly in control of managing budgets and deciding how and what to spend on.
-The changes have put competition at the heart of the commissioning process within the NHS, which means that internal competition will be a driving factor in the commissioning of different NHS services.
+One key aspect of the NHS structure changes means putting doctors directly in control of managing budgets and deciding how and what to spend on.
+The changes have put competition at the heart of the commissioning process within the NHS, which means that internal competition will be a driving factor in the commissioning of different NHS trusts and services.
 There are concerns that structural changes like these are the last thing that the NHS needs at a time like this, and that the changes will make the system even more fragmented and divisive, when really it needs to be made more cohesive for better functioning.

-The structural changes that have come into force strike at the very root of how the NHS delivers its services, and so is bound to have an impact on each and every aspect of the organisation.
-So how might these sweeping structural changes affect the field of emergency care?
+The NHS structure changes that have come into force strike at the very root of how the NHS delivers its services, and so is bound to have an impact on each and every aspect of the organisation.
+So how might these sweeping NHS structure changes affect the field of emergency care?
 And what kind of effects might paramedics expect to see in the future due to these structural changes?

 The changes to the way services are commissioned will mean that there are essentially a very small number of specialists who will be in charge of deciding what should be happening within departments or services, so there will be a few people deciding where and how money should be spent, and an increased competition within private service providers to get commissioned.